 VB: You said, “Especially as an Italian, I am grateful to building tradition.
 But, at the same time, I hate tradition because it may paralyze you.”
 Could you talk about the need for invention in architecture?
 What is it for you – an invention?

 RP: Of course, it is not only true for Italians.
 But I was talking about places with great history, traditions, and memories.
 Because if you don’t find rebellion and energy within you then you can become totally paralyzed by just admiring what’s already around you.
 When I first run away from home, before going to Milan I went to Florence where I started my studies.
 But after two years there I said, “My God, what am I doing here?
 It is too small, too beautiful.”
 [Laughs.]
 What can I do here?
 I love beauty, of course, but after a while, you get accustomed to it.
 And then what?
 When you are twenty years old or twenty-five years old you need to find your own freedom, your own curiosity, your own imagination.
 This is part of our nature.
 We must look for our own invention.
 And this is true for writers, scientists, musicians, for everybody.

 VB: I would like you to elaborate on a few of your quotes.
 You said, “Rationality doesn’t sing; intuition does.”

 RP: Good ideas don’t come from anything rational, they come through an intuitive process.
-You know, bred is like rationality and marmalade is like intuition.
-You can’t have too much marmalade; you need to put it on bred.
+You know, bread is like rationality and marmalade is like intuition.
+You can’t have too much marmalade; you need to put it on bread.
 So, you need both – rationality and intuition to pursue your curiosity.